rhammell/nft-me/README.md

 ## Smart Contract Configuration

-The app is configured to interact with versions of the NFT-Me contract depolyed on the following networks:
+The app is configured to interact with versions of the NFT-Me contract deployed on the following networks:
 - Polygon Mainnet: [0x8B4902b93127C9117AD6951A8a4bC8a1Eee306cB](https://polygonscan.com/address/0x8B4902b93127C9117AD6951A8a4bC8a1Eee306cB)
 - Polygon Mumbai Testnet: [0xdf18dFc9222C639a03898B2Cf2995eB215D3BA06](https://mumbai.polygonscan.com/address/0xdf18dFc9222C639a03898B2Cf2995eB215D3BA06)